openstack/keystoneauth/doc/source/authentication-plugins.rst

   against a V3 identity service using a username and password.
 - :py:class:`~keystoneauth1.identity.v3.TokenMethod`: Authenticate against
   a V3 identity service using an existing token.
+- :py:class:`~keystoneauth1.identity.v3.ReceiptMethod`: Authenticate against
+  a V3 identity service using an existing auth-receipt.
+This method has to be used in conjunction with at least one other method.
 - :py:class:`~keystoneauth1.identity.v3.TOTPMethod`: Authenticate against
   a V3 identity service using Time-Based One-Time Password (TOTP).
 - :py:class:`~keystoneauth1.identity.v3.TokenlessAuth`: Authenticate against